Caetano Veloso: Biography

-Veloso studied philosophy at the Universidade Federal da Bahia, which influenced both his artistic expression and viewpoint on life.
-Two of his favorite philosophers were Jean-Paul Sartre and Martin Heidegger.
-Veloso's leftist political stance earned him the enmity of Brazil's military dictatorship which ruled until 1985; his songs were frequently censored and some banned.
+Imprisonment and exile

+In October 1968, Caetano Veloso and Gilberto Gil performed at Sucata club in Rio de Janeiro, with Hélio Oiticica's poem-flag Seja marginal, seja herói displayed on stage.
+The journalist Randal Juliano of RecordTV propagated a story that Caetano and Gil had sung the Brazilian National Anthem in subversive parody.
+The two musicians were arrested without trial 27 December 1968—shortly after the military state had passed on 13 December Institutional Act Number Five, which suspended habeas corpus.
+On 23 January 1969, Veloso underwent interrogation by Major Hilton Justino Ferreira, who asked Caetano whether he had sung the national anthem of Brazil to the melody of "Tropicália," to which Caetano responded that it would be impossible because the verses of the Brazilian anthem are decasyllable and the verses of "Tropicalia" only have eight poetic syllables.

 Veloso and Gil were both arrested in February 1969 and held in prison for three months, followed by a further four months under house arrest; they were eventually released on condition that they leave the country, and spent the next few years in exile.
 He said that "they didn't imprison us for any song or any particular thing that we said," ascribing the government's reaction to its unfamiliarity with the cultural phenomenon of Tropicália—they seemed to say "We might as well put them in prison."
 The federal police detained the two and flew them to an unknown destination.
 Finally, Veloso and Gil lived out their exile in London, England.
 When Caetano was asked about his experience there he says, "London felt dark, and I felt far away from myself."
 Nevertheless, the two improved their music there and were asked to make a musical production with the producer Ralph Mace.